ucsb-cs56/w20/_info/syllabus.md

 accepting that the instructor, TA and grader have been given responsibility for determining course standards, and applying those in a fair way to all students.

-In any case, once the two week deadline for challenges has passed, each grade becomes final---and it is your responsibility to come to scheduled TA or instructor office hours to have this discussion.
-If you cannot make office hours, you may request an appointment, but you must request the appointment within ONE WEEK of the assignment being posted.
-If you wait until the last office hours opportunity during the two week window, and you are not able to be seen (e.g. because of a long line of students), then you lose the right to appeal your grade.

 </div>